 A few favorite things we had while walking around Culinary Village was the andouille sausage, pimento cheese hot dogs.
 Incredible.
 We also indulged in lobster bao bun rolls.
 Yes, lobster.
 There was also paella chock full of shrimp and tender meat.
 We had brisket, duck, scallops and more.
 They do not skimp on the food!
 Then came all the wine.
 But not just wine, there was also tequila, my favorite Don Julio, and bourbon like Coopers’ Craft and everything in between.
 One of my favorite areas was their rosé tent.
 It was an entire section dedicated to all things rosé.
 It was a basic girls’ dream!

-5 Reasons To Visit Charleston Wine + Food
+Reasons To Experience Charleston Wine And Food

 1. Experience New Restaurants & Chefs From ALL Over